ingwinlu/www.heroicdebugging.biz/content/programming/020_erlang_regex_lexer.md

 The easiest way to build something a bit more advanced is leveraging the power of regular expressions.

 But enough with the theory.
+Let's build a simple regex lexer in Erlang (while also tackling the issue of grepping subgroups in regex expressions with re)!

 First, we don't want to type our rules all the time so let's quickly write up a function returning some for a simple calculator.
 Remember to use two `\` since it is a escape character in Erlang as mentioned in [re-docs]: